 Just like final orders in a family law case, your will must bear specific characteristics to be enforceable.
 Without these characteristics, the choice is not worth the paper printed on.
 To avoid putting your family into a situation where time and expense need to be paid to get to the bottom of your desires with your property, you should ensure that you have fulfilled the obligations that the State of Texas has placed on wills.

 Fortunately, there are not many requirements that must be in place for a fully executed will.
 First, you must be over 18 when your choice is signed.
 Next, the state requires you to have a sound mind when completing the document.
 This means that you must not be under a conservatorship order of any sort and must be able to make decisions independently.
 As long as you were not pressured or induced to make the will and have the proper intent to pass your property at your death, then your will be valid and enforceable.

 Must your will be in writing?

-Yes, for you to have a valid and enforceable it must be in writing.
+Yes, for you to have a valid and enforceable, it must be in writing.
 The state of Texas does not honor oral wills.
-So, if you envision yourself making pronouncements about your property on your death bed to your family members then you should plan on going another route to ensure that your property ends up where you want it to.
+So, if you envision yourself making pronouncements about your property on your death bed to your family members, then you should plan on going another route to ensure that your parcel ends up where you want it to.
 Simply writing down what you want to see happen is all it takes.
 As you are about to see, it doesn't even take you to use a computer or word processor to satisfy the requirement that you will be written down.

-Typing a will out can save you time, money, and hassle in the long run
+Typing a will out can save you time, money, and hassle in the long run.

 Can you change a will after it is signed?